Pesto Meatballs and Spaghetti

 Reheating your Leftovers

 Use the microwave to reheat from cold or frozen.
 Make sure to stir and check the center temperature after microwaving.
 Add more time in thirty-second increments as needed.
+You can also serve the leftover meatballs in meatball sandwiches.

 You can also make ahead big batches of meatballs to use on busy nights.
 Make, bake, and freeze the meatballs on a large sheet pan.
 When you are ready for them, simply remove them, heat them in the skillet to thaw and cook them in the sauce for an even faster weeknight meal.